What Is Data Security?

 • Phishing attacks

 Phishing attacks are designed to acquire sensitive information from unsuspecting users.
 Hackers achieve their goal by crafting email messages that appear to be from a reputable source.
-In those messages, you are usually urged to download a malicious attachment or click on a malicious link.
+In those messages, you are usually urged to download a malicious attachment or click on a dodgy link.
 If you follow through, the attackers can access your device and get their hands on your sensitive data.

 • Accidental data exposure